inquerex/inquerex.github.io/texts/userguide_v.Prototype_1.0.md

 #### You can select PDFs anywhere on your computer using multiple methods.

 To begin a search, click "Start" on the welcome window.
 The next window will prompt you to "choose method(s) for selecting pdfs to search."
 You can select PDFs in multiple ways.
 Click on the method(s) you want to use in the list.
 If you hold down the shift key while you click on items in the list, then you can select multiple methods at once: i.e., you can use multiple means to select the PDFs you want to search.
-Each method will add the selected PDFs to the search queue.
+Each method will add the selected PDFs to the search set.

 * **Last Search Set**: this will select all of the PDFs used in your most recent search, if a past search exists.
-* **Clipboard**: this will import file paths from the clipboard; e.g., if you're a [Zotero](www.zotero.org) user, you can copy attachment file paths to the clipboard using the [Zutilo](https://www.zotero.org/support/plugins) plugin.
+* **Clipboard**: this will select PDFs by reading text on your computer's [clipboard](https://support.apple.com/en-us/HT209651) if that text is a list of file paths to PDFs; e.g., if you're a [Zotero](www.zotero.org) user, you can copy attachment file paths to the clipboard using the [Zutilo](https://www.zotero.org/support/plugins) plugin.
 * **Saved Set(s)**: this will prompt you to select a .txt file containing a list of file paths; note that you can find every set of PDFs you've ever searched in the Past PDF Sets folder.
 * **Selected File(s)**: this will prompt you to select PDF files on your computer; click "Cancel" when you're done selecting files.
 * **Selected Folder(s)**: this will prompt you to select folders on your computer (and it'll select all of the PDFs in those folders); click "Cancel" when you're done selecting folders.